josh-truong/LazyEdit/milestones/Entry_1.md

 - Followed with a b-roll
 ### Image cropping algorithm
 - Try to place the subject in focus [[Link]](https://venturebeat.com/2020/02/13/googles-autoflip-automatically-crops-videos-using-ai/)
-  - NOTE: Cropping is usually done on images not videos
+  - Golden ration/ Rule of thirds
-### Enhance video
+### Enhance video w/ filters